benjamin-robertson/applocker/README.md

 ### Manually via command line

 1. Install by running `puppetserver gem install xml-simple` as root on the Puppet Primary server and other PE infrastructure components.

-**Note:** When Puppet attempts to enable applocker service for the first time, this error will be seen in the Puppet logs. `Error: Cannot enable AppIDSvc, error was: undefined method 'windows' for Puppet::Util:Module` Applocker is running regardless of this error.

 ## Table of Contents